qmonnet/whirl-offload/_posts/2017-03-03-iovisor-summit-summary.md

 search table” (to replace flow table; not yet in the kernel as far as I know), but I could not grasp much of the discussion.

 Someone asked about the upcoming work on the topic.
-So apparently there are some patches in OvS already, and more to add (but first to review in details).
-I suppose some of those open issues will have to be answered somehow.
+From what I heard (and from what Joe later told me by email, thanks!), there is a number of patches that already exist to implement some basic features of this eBPF datapath, not pushed yet.
+People work on their private trees for now and, quoting Joe, “Probably when [they] get something that implements a pretty reasonable amount of the OvS functionality [they] will start pushing out to the lists for further comments and review”.
+And of course, there are those open issues to fix one way or another.

 This is really interesting to see some production-oriented software such as OvS, which is the reference for virtual switching in the industry, slowly turn